ExistedGit/Dota2Cheat/README.md

 Dota2Cheat follows the legit paradigm, so you probably won't see AutoStop, AutoLastHit or AutoSteal here.
 Not only because I don't have time for complicated multipurpose scripts for each hero, but also because they can often be spotted without even replaying the game.
 It's also my personal opinion that if you can't press two buttons in a sequence, then perhaps Dota is not for you.

-This list is subject to frequent change as I'm testing new features
+This list is no longer subject to frequent change as I'm only refining existing features.
+I have little interest in just reusing instruments I already have.
+I'd much rather have a good cheat with a few truly needed features than a detectable, crashing, lagging monstrosity.

 * Automation:
   * AutoAccept: